-In order to realize the SFP defined in Tables 2 and 3 of the [PP], the Admin. must configure available functions for each user.
-Section Top Page > Security > Limiting Available Functions [UG] allows the user to prevent unauthorized operations; you can specify who is allowed to access each of the machine's functions.
-The administrator can specify the functions available to registered users.
-This enables the TOE to place limitations on the use of the copier, fax, scanner, printer, browser functions, and extended features following the directions in this section of the manual.

-[UG] Top Page> Security > Registering Administrators Before Using the Machine > Overview of Administrator Privileges provides a list of available functions to administrators.
+Findings: In order to comply with the SFP defined in Tables 2 and 3 of the [PP] the Administrator must configure available functions for each user.
+Section "Top Page > Security > Preventing Unauthorized Accesses >Limiting Available Functions" [UG] allows the user to prevent unauthorized operations; you can specify who is allowed to access each of the machine's functions.
+By configuring this setting, you can limit the functions available to users.
+The TOE can place limitations on the use of the copier, scanner, printer, browser functions, and extended features.
+[UG] "Top Page > Security > Introduction > Registering Standard-Privileges Administrators" provides a list of available functions to administrators.
 These settings coincide with Tables 2 and 3 in [PP].

-- The evaluator shall perform tests to confirm the functions to realize the SFP defined in Table 2 and Table 3 with each type of interface (e.g., operation panel, Web interfaces) to the TOE. - 79.
-The evaluator testing should include the following viewpoints:
+The evaluator shall perform tests to confirm the functions to realize the SFP defined in Table 2 and Table 3 with each type of interface (e.g., operation panel, Web interfaces) to the TOE.

+80. The evaluator testing should include the following viewpoints: